ServiceNow/LCFCN/README.md

 ## Where are the Blobs: Counting by Localization with Point Supervision
 [[Paper]](https://arxiv.org/abs/1807.09856)[[Video]](https://youtu.be/DHKD8LGvX6c)

 Make the segmentation model learn to count and localize objects by adding a single line of code.
-Instead of the cross-entropy loss on the per-pixels, apply the lcfcn loss.
+Instead of applying the cross-entropy loss on dense per-pixel labels, apply the lcfcn loss on point-level annotations.

 ## Usage